Bisola Biya

-Bisola Biya (born Abisola Esther Biya on 21 December 1992) born in Lagos is a Nigerian-Canadian author.
+Bisola Biya (born Abisola Esther Biya on 21 December 1992) in Lagos is a Nigerian-Canadian author.
 Her book "Life Lessons… My Path to Happiness" was published on the 24th of March, 2018 by Parrésia Publishers, Nigeria, and has been described as "a timely expression of Nigeria's socio-economic reality, with viable advice on how to counter the demons of contemporary society and achieve all -round intelligence."

 She is also an environmental activist and has helped in raising the awareness of plastic pollution in Nigeria."